-10 simple rules for posting comments on libcom.org.
+10 simple rules for posting comments and discussions on libcom.org.

 1. Be clear